by Texas Homesteader ~

 I knew we couldn’t leave the house without the car keys.
 So I told RancherMan I was going to move them temporarily.
 Then I placed his car key next to the stove.

-That way when they weren’t on the hook where they belong, we’d remember why we moved them & remember to turn off the stove.
+That way when the keychain wasn’t on the hook where it belongs, we’d remember why we moved them & remember to turn off the stove.

 This hack has successfully served me well in a number of situations!